Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Little Yura with his parents

-2. In his youth, Yuri Shmilevich was seriously fond of sports - volleyball, handball and athletics.
+2. In his youth, Yuri Shmilevich was seriously interested in sports - volleyball, handball and athletics.
 However, at the age of 16 he suffered a serious leg injury and was forced to quit the sport.

-3. At the age of 16, he already arranged semi-underground concerts of the first Soviet rockers, and then became the administrator of the Sokol group, with which he even got a job at the Tula Philharmonic.
-Since the musicians toured a lot, Aizenshpis' monthly income reached 1,500 rubles (Soviet ministers then received only a thousand).
+3. At the age of 16, he already organized semi-underground concerts of the first Soviet rockers, and then became the administrator of the Sokol group, with which he even got a job at the Tula Philharmonic.
+Since the musicians toured a lot, Aizenshpis’s monthly income reached 1,500 rubles (Soviet ministers then received only a thousand).

-4. Yuri Aizenshpis has by no means a musical education.
-In 1968 he graduated from the Moscow Institute of Economics and Statistics with a degree in economic engineering.
+4. Yuri Aizenshpis does not have a musical education.
+In 1968, he graduated from the Moscow Institute of Economics and Statistics with a degree in economic engineering.

-5. In 1968, 23-year-old Aizenshpis quit the Philharmonic and went to work as a junior researcher to the Central Statistical Office of the USSR with a salary of 115 rubles.
-But at the workplace, the "major", smelling of French perfume, was rarely shown.
-His main income was currency fraud, as well as buying and selling gold.
-Every evening he contacted large quantity people - taxi drivers, prostitutes, waiters and even diplomats (for example, the son of the Indian ambassador).
-"The volume of transactions that I made," Aizenshpis said, "reached a million dollars."
+5. In 1968, 23-year-old Aizenshpis resigned from the Philharmonic and went to work as a junior research fellow to the Central Statistical Office of the USSR with a salary of 115 rubles.
+But the “major”, who smelled of French perfume, rarely showed up at the workplace.
+His main income was currency fraud, as well as the purchase and sale of gold.
+Every evening he contacted big amount people - taxi drivers, prostitutes, waiters and even diplomats (for example, the son of the Indian ambassador).
+“The volume of transactions that I made,” said Aizenshpis, “reached up to a million dollars.”
 The underground millionaire was then only 25 years old.

-6. In 1970, Aizenshpis was arrested for money fraud and spent a total of almost 18 years in "places not so remote".
+6. In 1970, Aizenshpis was arrested for money fraud and spent a total of almost 18 years in “places not so remote.”
 Some of them are in the settlement.
-For all the years of his imprisonment, he did not make a single tattoo.
+During all the years of imprisonment, he did not get a single tattoo.

 Photo from the book “Lighting the Stars.
-Notes and advice of the pioneer of show business»
+Notes and advice from a show business pioneer"

-7. In the Krasnoyarsk-27 zone, he launched a lively speculation in tea, sugar and vodka.
-Then he began to occupy leadership positions at local "construction sites of the century."
-Once in a colony-settlement, he fled from there to Pechory and, having charmed a local intellectual, began to live with her.
-He was exposed by a guest at home - a police colonel, but amazing luck and knowledge of psychology rescued Aizenshpis.
-He was transferred to another colony to a lukewarm position as a rationing officer.
-And already in the second term, Aizenshpis received a number of patents for his rationalization proposals and even a diploma from the Minister of Internal Affairs of Mordovia.
+7. In the “Krasnoyarsk-27” zone, there was brisk speculation in tea, sugar and vodka.
+Then he began to occupy leadership positions at local “construction sites of the century.”
+Once in a colony-settlement, he escaped from there to Pechory and, having charmed a local intellectual, began to live with her.
+He was exposed by a guest at home - a police colonel, but amazing luck and knowledge of psychology helped Aizenshpis out.
+He was transferred to another colony to a cushy job as a normalizer.
+And during his second imprisonment, Aizenshpis received a number of patents and even a letter from the Minister of Internal Affairs of Mordovia for his rationalization proposals.

 Viktor Tsoi and Yuri Aizenshpis

-9. Yuri Shmilevich was the producer of such famous musical groups like "Technology", "Code of Morality" and "Dynamite".
-Thanks to him, the Russians recognized Linda, Vlad Stashevsky, Katya Lel, Nikita and pop singer Sasha.
+9. Yuri Shmilevich was the producer of such famous musical groups like "Technology", "Moral Code" and "Dynamite".
+Thanks to him, Russians recognized Linda, Vlad Stashevsky, Katya Lel, Nikita and pop singer Sasha.

 Yuri Aizenshpis with members of the Dynamite group